Keshavamurthi/graphiant-playbooks/README.md

 python3.12 test.py
 ```

-# Getting Started
+## Getting Started

 # Step 1: Define Configurations

 All input configs should be placed in the configs/ folder.

-Refer to the sample files provided and create a one based on your requirement:

 - sample_bgp_peering.yaml
 - sample_interface_config.yaml
 - sample_global_routing_policies.yaml

+Note : Refer the templates under templates/ dir for more details on the supported arguments.

 # Step 2: Import and Use graphiant-playbooks
 ```sh